KnobGen: Controlling the Sophistication of Artwork in Sketch-Based Diffusion Models: Related Work

 \subsection{Diffusion Models}

-Recent advances in DM have enabled high-quality image generation with improved sample diversity \citep{ho2020denoising, dhariwal2021diffusion, ho2021classifierfree, nichol2021glide, saharia2022photorealistic, SHAMSHIRI2024105200, ramesh2022hierarchical, perera2024segformer3d, peebles2023scalable}, often exceeding the performance of Generative Adversarial Networks (GAN) \citep{goodfellow2014generative, karras2019style, karras2021alias, sauer2022stylegan}.
+Recent advances in DM have enabled high-quality image generation with improved sample diversity \citep{ho2020denoising, dhariwal2021diffusion, ho2021classifierfree, nichol2021glide, saharia2022photorealistic, ramesh2022hierarchical, perera2024segformer3d, shamshiricontext, karimimaskedlogo, peebles2023scalable, monsefifolselfsupervised}, often exceeding the performance of Generative Adversarial Networks (GAN) \citep{goodfellow2014generative, karras2019style, karras2021alias, sauer2022stylegan}.
 DMs are built on the concept of diffusion processes, where data are progressively corrupted by noise over several timesteps.
 The models learn to reverse this process by iteratively denoising noisy samples, transforming pure noise back into the original data distribution.
 Several studies, such as DDIM \citep{song2021denoising}, DPM-solver \citep{lu2022dpm}, and Progressive Distillation \citep{salimans2022progressive}, have focused on accelerating DMs' generation process through more efficient sampling methodologies.
 To address the high computational costs of training and sampling, recent research has successfully employed strategies to project the original data into a lower-dimensional manifold, with DMs being trained within this latent space.
-Representative methods include LSGM \citep{vahdat2021score}, LDM \citep{rombach2022high}, and DALLE-2 \citep{ramesh2022hierarchical}, all of which leverage this latent space approach to improve efficiency while maintaining high generation quality.
+Representative methods include LSGM \citep{vahdat2021score}, LDM \citep{rombach2022high}, and DALLE-2 \citep{ramesh2022hierarchical} which leverage latent space.